 The SEC's disclosure standards normally do not recognize information concerning "measured mineral resources", "indicated mineral resources" or "inferred mineral resources" or other descriptions of the amount of mineralization in mineral deposits that do not constitute "reserves" by U.S. standards, in documents filed with the SEC.
 In addition, resources that are classified as "inferred mineral resources" have a great amount of uncertainty as to their existence and great uncertainty as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an "inferred mineral resources" will ever be upgraded to a higher category.
+It cannot be assumed that all or any part of an "inferred mineral resource" will ever be upgraded to a higher category.
 Under Canadian rules, estimated "inferred mineral resources" may not generally form the basis of feasibility or pre-feasibility studies.
-Investors are cautioned not to assume that all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resources" may not generally form the basis of feasibility or pre-feasibility studies.
-Investors are cautioned not to assume that all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resources" may not generally form the basis of feasibility or pre-feasibility studies.
-Investors are cautioned not to assume that all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" may not generally form the basis of feasibility or pre-feasibility studies.
-Investors are cautioned not to assume that all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resource" with all or any part of an "inferred mineral resour
+Investors are cautioned not to assume that all or any part of an "inferred mineral resource" exists or is economically or legally mineable.